Which geodesic flows are left-handed ?: Preliminaries

 \begin{lemma} With the above metric, there exists two periodic geodesics on~$\Spn$ that do not intersect. \end{lemma}

-\begin{proof} For $n\ge 5$, it is enough to choose five consecutive sides $e_1, \dots, e_5$ of~$F_1$ and to consider~$s_1$ the shortest segment connecting $e_1$ to~$e_3$ and $s_2$ the shortest segment connecting~$e_3$ to~$e_5$.
+\begin{proof} For $n\ge 5$ (see Fig.~\ref{F:n>4} left), it is enough to choose five consecutive sides $e_1, \dots, e_5$ of~$F_1$, to consider~$s_1$ the shortest segment connecting $e_1$ to~$e_3$ and $s_2$ the shortest segment connecting~$e_3$ to~$e_5$.
 The two segments $s_1, s_2$ do not intersect on~$F_1$ and their symmetrics do not intersect on~$F_2$ as well.
-The union of~$s_1$ with its symmetric on~$F_2$ then yield a closed geodesic on~$\Spn$ that does not intersect the union of $s_2$ with its symmetric on~$F_2$.
+The union of~$s_1$ with its symmetric on~$F_2$ yields a closed geodesic on~$\Spn$ that does not intersect the union of $s_2$ with its symmetric on~$F_2$.

-For $n=4$, we have to refine the idea.
-We will find two disjoint closed geodesics~$g_{12}, g_{34}$ that lies close to the sides of~$P_1P_2$ and $P_3P_4$ respectively.
-Suppose that $p_1$ and $p_2$ are both even, then the side $P_1P_2$ actually supports a closed geodesics that we choose for~$g_{12}$.
-If $p_1$ is odd and $p_2$ is even, there is a geodesic starting at~$P_2$ and winding $\frac{p_1-1}2$ times around~$P_1$ before coming back to~$P_1$, and then makes the trip in the opposite direction.
+For $n=4$, we have to refine the idea (see Fig.~\ref{F:n>4} right).
+We will find two disjoint closed geodesics~$g_{12}, g_{34}$ which are close to the sides of~$P_1P_2$ and $P_3P_4$ respectively.
+First suppose that the orders $p_1$ and $p_2$ are both even, then the side $P_1P_2$ actually supports a closed geodesics that we choose for~$g_{12}$.
+Now if $p_1$ is odd and $p_2$ is even, there is a geodesic starting at~$P_2$ and winding $\frac{p_1-1}2$ times around~$P_1$ before coming back to~$P_2$, and then makes the trip in the opposite direction (as along $P_1P_2$ on Fig.~\ref{F:n>4} right).
 We choose it for~$g_{12}$.
-Finally if $p_1, p_2$ are both odd, then there is a geodesic that starts on the edge $P_1P_2$, winds $\frac{p_1-1}2$ times around~$P_1$, comes back to its initial point, then winds $\frac{p_2-1}2$ around~$P_2$ and comes back to its initial points with its initial direction.
+Finally if $p_1, p_2$ are both odd, then there is a closed geodesic that starts on the edge $P_1P_2$, winds $\frac{p_1-1}2$ times around~$P_1$, comes back to its initial point, then winds $\frac{p_2-1}2$ around~$P_2$ and comes back to its initial points with its initial direction (as along $P_3P_4$ on Fig.~\ref{F:n>4} right).
 We choose it for~$g_{12}$.
-Applying the same strategy for~$g_{34}$ we check that, since $g_{12}$ stays close from~$P_1P_2$ and $g_{34}$ from~$P_3P_4$, they do not intersect.
-(Of course, the same strategy works also for $n\ge 5$, but we had an easier construction is that case.) \end{proof}
+Applying the same strategy for~$g_{34}$ we check that, since $g_{12}$ stays close to~$P_1P_2$ and $g_{34}$ stays close to~$P_3P_4$, they do not intersect.
+(Of course, the same strategy works also for $n\ge 5$, but we had an easier construction in that case.) \end{proof}